christianvoigt/argdown/docs/Configuration.md

       title: 'Argdown Document', // if not set, the first h1 element's content will be taken
       lang: 'en',
       charset: 'utf8',
-      head: null // you can use this to add a custom head section, including doctype and opening html tag },
+      head: null, // you can use this to add a custom head section, including doctype and opening html tag
+      outputPath: './html' // path for html file export },
     json: {
       spaces: 2,
       removeEmbeddedRelations: false,
       exportMap : true,
-      exportSections : true
+      exportSections : true,
-    }
+      outputPath: './json' // path for json file export }
   }
 }